maximilien-noal/AmpShell/README.md

-# AmpShell - Lean and fast DOSBox frontend, for Windows
+# AmpShell - Lean and fast DOSBox frontend, for Windows (Linux and Mac coming soon !)

 The purpose of AmpShell is to make you run games in DOSBox with a simple double click.
 It saves the time and trouble you can have with DOS commands.